Is Your Dog Sad? Try These Strategies for How to Cheer Up a Sad Dog

 - An increase, a decrease, or a total loss of appetite

 - Sudden behavior changes (like accidents, excessive grooming, excessive linking, excessive barking, eating of poop, among many others)

 Note: These are just some of the many signs that may appear when your dog is feeling sad.
-To make sure if these changes are really because your fur-baby is sad and not from an underlying health condition or illness, consult your veterinarian about it for proper diagnosis.
+If you’re thinking, “my dog seems sad and tired all the time,” then it could be the sign of a health condition or anxiety.
+If your dog seems sad all of the sudden, it is worth a trip to the vet to make sure that these changes are really because your furbaby is sad and not from an underlying health condition or illness.
+Consult your veterinarian about it for proper diagnosis.

 What Is Making Your Dog Sad?

-- Separation anxiety.
-A lot of fur-babies feel lonely whenever their pet parents leave home for work or leave home for a couple of days.
+- Separation anxiety in dogs.
+Do dogs get sad when you leave?
+A lot of furbabies feel lonely whenever their pet parents leave home for work or leave home for a couple of days.
 These dogs may also experience separation anxiety, as this type of anxiety is triggered when dogs experience separation from the people or sometimes things they're attached to.
-To help your fur-baby manage separation anxiety, you can give them Pet Parents® Calming Supplements.
-These will help reduce your fur-baby's anxiety and will help keep them calm and relaxed.
-Pet Parents® Calming Supplements are made with Suntheanine® that helps prevent your fur-baby from feeling drowsy after taking it.
+To help your furbaby manage separation anxiety, you can give them Pet Parents® Calming Supplements.
+These dog anxiety supplements will help reduce your furbaby's anxiety and will help keep them calm and relaxed.
+Pet Parents® Calming Supplements are made with Suntheanine® that helps prevent your furbaby from feeling drowsy after taking it.
 What’s more amazing?
 These supplements contain Vitamin B1 (also known as Thiamine) that supports healthy stress and anxiety management.

 Strategies to Cheer Up Your Pup

 How can you turn your sad dog into a happy dog?
 Here are some strategies to help cheer up a sad dog: